dhilipsiva/webapp-checklist/README.md

 * Don't forget to do your Acceptance Testing.
 Frameworks like [Selenium](http://seleniumhq.org/) can help.
 Especially if you fully automate your testing, perhaps by using a Continuous Integration tool, such as [Jenkins](http://jenkins-ci.org/).
 * Make sure you have sufficient logging in place using frameworks such as [log4j](http://logging.apache.org/log4j/), [log4net](http://logging.apache.org/log4net/) or [log4r](http://log4r.rubyforge.org/).
 If something goes wrong on your live site, you'll need a way of finding out what.
 * When logging make sure you capture both handled exceptions, and unhandled exceptions.
 Report/analyse the log output, as it'll show you where the key issues are in your site.

-Lots of stuff omitted not necessarily because they're not useful answers, but because they're either too detailed, out of scope, or go a bit too far for someone looking to get an overview of the things they should know.
-Please feel free to edit this as well, I probably missed some stuff or made some mistakes.